 Text by Tony Oldham (JUN-2001).
 With kind permission.

-Another legend tells that young maids, visiting the lake at midnight of December, 24st, will see the reflection of their future husband in the dark waters of the lake.
+Young maids, visiting the lake at midnight of December 24st, will see the reflection of their future husband in the dark waters of the lake.

 The cave is located in a layer of anhydrite (gypsum) which can be found along the Rhone valley around St-Léonard.
 It reaches the surface for three kilometers, between St-Léonard and Granges.
 It was quarried sometimes, but this is not profitable, as the gypsum is very impure.

-The anhydrite was originaly deposited in an aride climate during the Eocene (58-37 Ma ago) in a cove of the Tethys sea.
+The anhydrite was originally deposited in an aride climate during the Permian (220 Ma) in a cove of the Tethys sea.
 During the formation of the Alps, the layers of sediments were moved and displaced in so called nappes.
 The anhydrite of St-Léonard belongs to the Pennine nappe.
-After its dislocation it is now tilted by 90° and stands upright, enclosed by schist to the north and slightly metamorphic limestone to the south.
+After its dislocation it is now tilted by 90° and stands upright, enclosed by schist, Carboniferous coal shale, to the north and slightly metamorphic limestone to the south.
 The coal shale actually has nothing to do with coal, it's named after the black colour.
 The limestone is locally called marble and also “the stone of St-Leonard” as it was quarried for numerous purposes.
 The formation of the cave is much younger, it started 12,000 years ago at the end of the last ice age.
 Caves in anhydrite form very fast, the gypsum is well soluble in water.
 The melting water of the glaciers entered the gypsum along cracks, a result of frequent earthquakes, and the impermeable shale and marble prevented it from going astray.
-The cavern actually has the maximum size, while the ceiling and floor of anhydrite and parallel walls of schist to the north and marble to the south are insoluble and prevented further growth.
+The cavern actually has the maximum size, while the ceiling and floor are anhydrite, the parallel walls of schist to the north and marble to the south are insoluble and prevented further growth.

-The cave itself is very young, as caves in anhydrite form very fast.
-It was soluted by meteoric water which solutes great amounts of anhydrite.
 At the moment there is no real exchange of water.
 Connections to the surface seem to be sealed by clay, and only a little amount of water leaves the cave at the entrance towards the water table of the Rhone plain a few meters below.
 To keep the water at the same level some water is pumped into the cave.